Trogloduck/public/Cyber notes/07 SOC/Sysmon.md

 ### Configuration
 [[#Table of contents|Back to the top]]

-*Determines which events to include/exclude, will vary depending on SOC team*
+*Determines which events to include/exclude, will vary depending on SOC team.
+Filtering occurs at the time of logging, cannot be used to filter when logs have been collected.*

 **Config by SwiftOnSecurity**